brian-watkins/elmer/README.md

 `Elmer.Http` allows you to specify when the processing of a stubbed response should be deferred.
 When you create your `HttpResponseStub` just use the `Elmer.Http.Stub.deferResponse` builder function to indicate that this response should be deferred until `Elmer.Command.resolveDeferred` is called.

+#### Mock Commands

+You might want to write a test that expects a command to be sent, but doesn't care to describe the behavior that results from processing that command -- perhaps that is tested somewhere else.
+In that case, you could use `Elmer.Command.mockCommand <identifier>` to create a mock command.
+When Elmer processes a mock command, it simply records the fact that the command was sent; it does not feed any message back into the system.
+In your test, use `Elmer.command.expectMock <indentifier>` to expect that the command was sent.

 ### Development